helm/charts/stable/airflow/README.md

 Please note a folder `~/.local/bin` will be automatically created and added to the PATH so that Bash operators can use command line tools installed by `pip install --user` for instance.

+## Installing dependencies

+Add a `requirements.txt` file at the root of your DAG project (`dags.path` entry at `values.yaml`) and they will be automatically installed.
+That works for both shared persistent volume and init-container deployment strategies (see below).

 ## DAGs Deployment

 Several options are provided for synchronizing your Airflow DAGs.